 Nostril jewelry styles

-Nostril piercings are decorated with both nose studs and different styles of hoops.
+Nostril piercings are decorated with both nose ring studs and different styles of hoops.

 Seamless rings are probably the most popular hoop styles in the nostril piercing.
 The slender hoop sits flush against the nostril, creating a look that’s more noticeable than a stud but still subtle enough that they are still often accepted in professional environments.